marcocharlie/flask-example-app/README.md

 ### Examples

 The [examples](https://github.com/marcocharlie/flask-example-app/tree/master/examples) folder provides a REST file as example.
-It is meant to be used on VSCode REST Client plugin.
+It is meant to be used on [VSCode](https://code.visualstudio.com/) [REST Client plugin](https://github.com/Huachao/vscode-restclient).

+## Application structure

+The application is structured as follows:

+- An internal app wich contains:
+    - a Flask HTTP api route providing a JSON response
+    - a config file (providing DB access credentials)
+    - internal utils doing the dirty work
+- A mySQL database setup